Amirreza-Ipchi-Haq/strcal/Documentation/C/Reference/isWhole.md

 	return 0;
 }
 ```
-In this example, we check an array of strings containing 2 indexes.
+In this example, we check 2 strings.
 Then, we print the result which would be like this:
 ```
 true
 false